DanielFLopez1620/learning_ros2/m06_hardware_interaction/03_micro_ros_usage/02_sub_pub_std_msgs/README.md

-# Hello World on Micro ROS
+# Simple pub and sub with std_msgs

 ## Purpose